Boston: 21st century

 Boston is an intellectual, technological, and political center.
 However, it has lost some important regional institutions, including the loss to mergers and acquisitions of local financial institutions such as FleetBoston Financial, which was acquired by Charlotte-based Bank of America in 2004.
 Boston-based department stores Jordan Marsh and Filene's have both merged into the New York City–based Macy's.

 The 1993 acquisition of The Boston Globe by The New York Times was reversed in 2013 when it was resold to Boston businessman John W. Henry.
 In 2016, it was announced General Electric would be moving its corporate headquarters from Connecticut to the Seaport District in Boston, joining many other companies in this rapidly developing neighborhood.
 The city also saw the completion of the Central Artery/Tunnel Project, known as the Big Dig, in 2007 after many delays and cost overruns.

 On April 15, 2013, two Chechen Islamist brothers detonated a pair of bombs near the finish line of the Boston Marathon, killing three people and injuring roughly 264.
 The subsequent search for the bombers led to a lock-down of Boston and surrounding municipalities.
 The region showed solidarity during this time as symbolized by the slogan Boston Strong.

 In 2016, Boston briefly shouldered a bid as the U.S. applicant for the 2024 Summer Olympics.
 The bid was supported by the mayor and a coalition of business leaders and local philanthropists, but was eventually dropped due to public opposition.
 The USOC then selected Los Angeles to be the American candidate with Los Angeles ultimately securing the right to host the 2028 Summer Olympics.
-Nevertheless, Boston is one of eleven U.S. cities which will host matches during the 2026 FIFA World Cup, with games taking place at Gillette Stadium.
+Boston was one of eleven U.S. cities which hosted matches during the 2026 FIFA World Cup, with games taking place at Gillette Stadium in nearby Foxboro.